-Limited partnerships and limited liability companies primarily consist of limited partnership interests in leveraged buy-out funds, real estate and other private equity investments.
+Limited partnerships and limited liability companies primarily consist of limited partnership interests in leveraged buy-out funds, real estate funds, mezzanine funds and other private equity investments.
 Distributions, other than those deemed a return of capital, are recorded as net investment income.
 Undistributed earnings are included in unrealized gains and losses in surplus.

 Affiliated non-insurance subsidiaries consist of the Company's limited liability company investments in NYL Investments, NYL Investors, NYLE, NYLIFE LLC and MCF.
 Refer to Note 11 - Related Party Transactions for a more detailed discussion of the Company's transactions with related parties.
-Dividends are recorded in net investment income when declared and changes in the equity of subsidiaries are recorded in unrealized gains and losses in surplus in the accompanying Statutory Statements of Financial Position.
+Dividends are recorded in net investment income when declared and changes in the equity of subsidiaries are recorded in Unrealized gains and losses in surplus in the accompanying Statutory Statements of Financial Position.

-Other invested assets consist primarily of investments in surplus notes and other investments with characteristics of debt.
-Interest earned on these investments is included in net investment income in the accompanying Statutory Statements of Operations.
+Other investments consist primarily of investments in surplus notes and other investments with characteristics of debt.
+Interest earned on these investments is included in Net investment income in the accompanying Statutory Statements of Operations.

 The Company receives tax credits related to its investments in LIHTC partnerships.
-The Company's unexpired tax credits on its investments in LIHTC expire within a range of 1 year to 11 years.
-During 2018 and 2017, the Company recorded amortization on these investments under the proportional amortized cost method which is included in net investment income of \$46 million and \$105 million, respectively.
-The Company recorded tax credits and other tax benefits on these investments of \$72 million and \$90 million for 2018 and 2017, respectively.
-The minimum holding period required for the Company's LIHTC investments extends from 1 year to 13 years.
+The Company's unexpired tax credits on its investments in LIHTC expire within a range of 1 year to 10 years.
+During 2019 and 2018, the Company recorded amortization on these investments under the proportional amortized cost method which is included in net investment income of \$34 million and \$46 million, respectively.
+The Company recorded tax credits and other tax benefits on these investments of \$41 million and \$72 million for 2019 and 2018, respectively.
+The minimum holding period required for the Company's LIHTC investments extends from 1 year to 12 years.
 The LIHTC investments are periodically subject to regulatory reviews by housing authorities where the properties are located.
 The Company is not aware of any adverse issues related to such regulatory reviews.
-The Company's investment in LIHTC partnerships includes \$15 million and \$24 million of unfunded commitments at December 31, 2018 and 2017, respectively.
+The Company's investment in LIHTC partnerships includes \$13 million and \$15 million of unfunded commitments at December 31, 2019 and 2018, respectively.